 In response to that, several years ago Michigan passed a law limiting the amount of phosphorus in laundry and dishwashing detergents.
 In 2010, a law was passed banning phosphorus in lawn fertilizers.
 The new law also regulates applying phosphorus-containing fertilizers on frozen ground, water-soaked soil or near any surface water.
 The law also indicates phosphorus can be used if there is a recent soil test to indicate it is needed.
 That means if a new seeding for a lawn or an existing lawn needs phosphorus, it can be used, but it must be proved by soil test results.

 To find out if you are being smart about phosphorus, get a soil test.
-You can order a Home Lawn and Garden Soil Test Mailer at the MSU Extension Bookstore for $25.
+You can order a Home Lawn and Garden Soil Test Mailer at the MSU Extension Bookstore.
 There are tests for lawns, trees, shrubs, vegetable and flower gardens, and fruit trees.
 The goal is to keep your plants green and the water blue.